Learning 3D Texture-Aware Representations for Parsing Diverse Human Clothing and Body Parts: Related Work

 \subsection{Human Parsing}

-Early methods in human parsing focused on multiscale image features~\cite{chen2017deeplabsemanticimagesegmentation,chen2016attentionscalescaleawaresemantic,long2015fullyconvolutionalnetworkssemantic}, human pose~\cite{xia2016zoombetterclearerhuman,6909508,6619303}, or visual cues as weak supervision~\cite{6909658,dai2015boxsupexploitingboundingboxes}.
-Broadly, human parsing can be divided by the number of human instances in the data and input modality: single-human parsing (e.g.,~\cite{gong2017lookpersonselfsupervisedstructuresensitive,Liang_2015,Luo2013PedestrianPV,dickens2025segmentationhumanmeshesmultiview}), multi-human instance-level parsing (e.g.,~\cite{mottaghi_cvpr14,liu2025schnetsammarriesclip}), and video-based parsing (e.g.,~\cite{10.1145/3240508.3240660,gupta2023siamese,qian2023semantics,li2022locality}), although our scope is image-based single- and multi-human parsing.
-In single-human parsing, SST~\cite{DBLP:conf/cvpr/YangWLWZ23} unifies label domains to train universal and dedicated parsing networks, CDGNet~\cite{Liu_2022_CVPR} accumulates horizontal/vertical human-part distributions with attention for accurate relationship modeling, SCHP~\cite{li2019selfcorrectionhumanparsing} addresses annotation noise via self-correction, and SAPIENS~\cite{khirodkar2024sapiensfoundationhumanvision} exploits a ViT-based masked autoencoder pretrained on large-scale human images.
+Early methods in human parsing focused on multiscale image features~\cite{chen2017deeplabsemanticimagesegmentation}, human pose~\cite{xia2016zoombetterclearerhuman}, or visual cues as weak supervision~\cite{dai2015boxsupexploitingboundingboxes}.
+Broadly, human parsing can be divided by the number of human instances in the data and input modality: single-human parsing (e.g.,~\cite{dickens2025segmentationhumanmeshesmultiview}), multi-human instance-level parsing (e.g.,~\cite{liu2025schnetsammarriesclip}), and video-based parsing (e.g.,~\cite{gupta2023siamese}).
+Our scope is image-based single- and multi-human parsing.
+In single-human parsing, CDGNet~\cite{Liu_2022_CVPR} accumulates horizontal/vertical human-part distributions with attention for accurate relationship modeling, SCHP~\cite{li2019selfcorrectionhumanparsing} addresses annotation noise via self-correction, and SAPIENS~\cite{khirodkar2024sapiensfoundationhumanvision} exploits a ViT-based masked autoencoder pretrained on large-scale human images.
 In multi-human parsing, RP R-CNN~\cite{yang2020eccv} introduces a semantic-enhanced feature pyramid and parsing re-scoring network, while AIParsing~\cite{zhang2022aiparsing} takes a one-stage top-down approach for instance detection and part segmentation.
-Most previous methods rely on ground-truth image masks with fixed parsing labels, lacking dense annotations of human attributes and real-world complexity~\cite{gong2017lookpersonselfsupervisedstructuresensitive,Liang_2015}, thus producing coarse results that cannot handle new categories to align masks categorically.
+Most previous methods rely on ground-truth image masks with fixed parsing labels, lacking dense annotations of human attributes and real-world complexity~\cite{gong2017lookpersonselfsupervisedstructuresensitive}, thus producing coarse results that cannot handle new categories to align masks categorically.
 We address this gap by pursuing robust fine-grained parsing for body parts and diverse clothing, incorporating instance-level part grouping in a unified network.

-\subsection{Open-vocabulary Segmentation}
+\subsection{Open-Vocabulary Segmentation}